-Shey Wood, LPC.
-She works on the Applied Behavior Analysis (ABA) team and holds a Registered Behavior Technician (RBT) credential under the supervision of a Board Certified Behavior Analyst.
-She has earned her Masters Degree in Counseling Psychology from Abilene Christian University and a Bachelor of Science in Psychology from Dallas Christian College.
-Shey has a passion for working with clients of all ages and has experience with children, adolescents, and adults.
+Shey Reichenau, LPC has a passion for working with clients of all ages and has experience with children, adolescents, and adults.
 Shey specializes in working with children.
 As a part of Shey's graduate training, she has had experience in several clinical settings including, an out-patient clinic, an in-patient behavioral health hospital, and a long-term residential treatment center.
-Shey uses a strengths-based and client-centered approach to help her clients achieve their goals.
+She uses a strengths-based and client-centered approach to help her clients achieve their goals.
 She has experience with a variety of concerns/issues including: social skills training, self-esteem/body image issues, anxiety, mood disorders, and behavioral issues.
 Shey has a desire to see her clients strive for the future that they envision for themselves and the passion for helping them on their way.

 Jessica Harrison, LPC utilizes evidence-based practices to aid clients in uncovering practical solutions and positive coping mechanisms to address their personal issues.
-She earned her Master of Education in Counseling from Sul Ross State University in Alpine, Texas and a Bachelor of Business Administration from Tarleton State University in Stephenville, Texas.
-She also holds a Texas State License as a Speech Language Pathologist Assistant.
-During therapy, she uses a client-centered approach allowing for a non-judgmental environment where her clients comfort is her highest priority.
+She uses a client-centered approach allowing for a non-judgmental environment where her clients comfort is her highest priority.
 Jessica has a passion for working with today’s youth.
-As a former school employee of 9 years, she has witnessed many of the difficulties that today’s children, adolescents, and families are facing, firsthand.
-Her experience working with children and adolescents, both individually and in groups, as well as their families, provides her the building blocks necessary for restoration in one of the most vital areas of life, the family unit.
-Her specialty areas include: autism spectrum disorders, selective mutism, social disorders, behavioral issues, mood disorders, and substance abuse issues, among others.
-She works with clients from all walks of life and is excited to have the opportunity to provide exceptional counseling at Forever Hope.
+Her experience includes working with children and adolescents, as well as their families, to provide restoration to the entire the family unit.
+Her specialty areas include: autism spectrum disorders, selective mutism, social disorders, behavioral issues, mood disorders, substance abuse and other conditions.
+She is excited to have the opportunity to provide exceptional counseling at Forever Hope.

-Dena Willeford is an LPC-Intern (License # 74799) under supervision from LPC-Supervisor Denise R. Espino, M.S., LPC-S. She graduated with a Master of Arts in Counseling from The University of Texas at San Antonio in 2007.
+Dena Willeford, LPC, graduated with a Master of Arts in Counseling from The University of Texas at San Antonio in 2007.
 She also holds a B.B.A. in Marketing from Texas A&M University.
 She taught high school for six years and is a Texas Certified School Counselor.
 Throughout her graduate studies, she worked alongside school counselors at the high school she taught at in Stone Oak.
 In 2008, she started working at a church in a Christian counseling setting.

 Dena works to create a collaborative therapeutic bond with her clients through rapport, acceptance, listening, and communication.
 She can also work with clients looking to incorporate their Christian faith into their counseling journey.
 Dena uses a variety of therapeutic techniques to best fit her client’s needs.
 Her experience includes working with children and teens in a group setting whose parents are separated, going through a divorce, or been divorced for many years.
 She has worked with teens and adults individually to help them in their healing from anxiety, depression, grief/loss, abuse, PTSD, mental health issues, school issues and family issues.
 Dena has knowledge in working with adults in a group setting for depression/anxiety, mental health struggles, and healing from unhealthy relationships in their past.
 She has also run support groups for family members who are caring for someone living with mental health issues.
 Dena also supervised lay people, who provided biblically based individual counseling, at the church she worked at.
 She considers it a blessing to partner with you throughout your healing process.